NETWAYS/fundamentals4puppet-training/sections/basics/03_installation.md

 Puppet itself is completly Open Source, but the Enterprise version adds to this Open Source tool.

-Open Source Packages are widely available, but some plattforms have a limited community so getting packages for example on AIX is difficult where Puppet Enterprise provides their complete toolstack for all plattforms they support in the same fashion.
+Open Source Packages are widely available, but some platforms have a limited community so getting packages for example on AIX is difficult where Puppet Enterprise provides their complete toolstack for all platforms they support in the same fashion.
 Also Puppet Enterprise Console adds an Webinterface for assigning configuration and view reports, but there are alternate frontend like Puppet Explorer or Foreman.